MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/extend/publishing-extensions.md

 # Publishing Extensions #

-Once you've developed your extension, you will want to publish it and make it available to others to test or use.
+Once you've developed your extension, you can publish it and make it available to others to test or use.
 Depending on your audience and purpose of publishing, there are a few different options for publishing which we'll introduce below along with the steps and requirements for publishing.

 ## Deciding where to publish to ##